CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 For an institution of at least medium size or with complex IT infrastructures, the change manager should be supported in its work by a Change Advisory Board (CAB).
 It has been proven that, in addition to the persons entrusted with the technical implementation of change tasks, one person from each department is also to be appointed as a member of the CAB.
 The CAB is convened regularly at scheduled times to assess changes and help the change manager assess, prioritize and authorize them.
 As a rule, the CAB will only be subject to serious changes.
 For this purpose, the CAB may be composed differently in terms of its members.
 For example, the complete CAB could come together every three months to discuss critical change requests.

-For uncritical, regular changes, the agreements can be made directly between the change manager and the responsible administrators or the test team.
+For uncritical regular changes, the agreements can be made directly between the change manager and the responsible administrators or the test team.

 In order for the CAB to perform its tasks properly, its members must be able to assess how changes can impact both technically and in terms of business goals and processes.

 #### OPS.1.1.3.M3 Configuring Auto Update Mechanisms [Administrator]

 Many products have automatic update mechanisms (autoupdate) that inform users when there are patches or updates.
 Often, these also offer the option of downloading and installing the updates immediately via the Internet.
-As a rule, all operating systems and available standard software packages today contain such mechanisms.
+As a rule, today all operating systems and available standard software packages contain such mechanisms.
 The functionality of the update mechanism varies depending on the version, installation mode and manufacturer.

 Usually, auto-update IT products look for new versions or software packages each time the system or software is started or timed on a public update server.
 The products provide several ways to configure the auto-update mechanism.
 When new IT components are put into operation, it should always be checked whether and which update mechanisms they have and how they can be configured.
 It should also be checked which data is transferred from the auto-update mechanism to the manufacturer.
 It should first be clarified in principle how these mechanisms are handled.
 Then it should be determined how the update functions are concretely configured in the different products.
 The following sections give an overview of the different variants of these mechanisms.

 Not every software can completely deactivate the update function.
 If the institution wants to prevent the uncontrolled communication of IT components with the outside world, then packet filters must be used.

 If no query of a public update server is desired, many software products can be redirected to Internet addresses other than those of the manufacturer, such as internal ones.
 Some manufacturers offer software for own operation of update servers or update mirror servers, whereby the update server in the institution is installed locally (eg Windows Server Update Services WSUS).
 The update server then communicates directly with the manufacturer and loads the desired updates.
 The advantage of this solution is that the IT systems of an institution affected by the update do not have to communicate themselves with the manufacturer's update server, but only with the locally installed system.
 As a result, data traffic to the outside can be reduced to a minimum.
 With many products for update servers, the desired settings can be conveniently made via a graphical user interface (GUI).
-However, there are also products in which the necessary settings to use local update servers or to prevent the query from a public update server are hidden or only to be prevented by packet filters or firewalls.
+However, there are also products in which the necessary settings to use local update servers or to prevent the query from a public update server are hidden or can only be prevented by packet filters or firewalls.

 If public update servers are to be used, the authenticity of the update server must first be checked (see OPS.1.1.3.M10 * Ensuring the Integrity and Authenticity of Software Packages *).
-We also wanted to investigate whether update query actions can be set by using time intervals or events.
+In addition, it should be investigated whether update query actions can be set using time intervals or events.
 The settings must then be made according to the defined change strategy.

 It should be examined how the communication with update servers can be limited to the lowest possible level.
 It must also be decided whether direct communication with the manufacturer should be the only alternative or parallel to internal communication (parallel configuration).